 When is the San Gennaro feast over?

-The last day of the San Gennaro festival in NYC is Sunday, September 22.
-Its final event will take place at 2 pm marking the official end of the festival.
+The last day of the San Gennaro festival in NYC is Wednesday, September 30, 2020.

 What can you do after the Feast of San Gennaro in Little Italy?

 And don’t forget – you can find the best things to do in Little Italy in our guide here.

 Who is the patron saint San Gennaro?

 Saint San Gennaro was a bishop in Italy who died a martyr’s death in 305 A.D. and is still honored today (also in Italy).

 No, the festival in Godfather 2 was the Feast of San Rocca (which takes place in August).